-This warmly Spiced Blackberry Pie is as good as it gets for a summer dessert!
+This warmly Spiced Blackberry Pie merges the best of two seasons.
 Delicious, juicy blackberries are tucked inside a flaky crust and spiced just right with cinnamon, allspice, ginger and a touch of cloves.

 Spiced Blackberry Pie Recipe

 After eating this Spiced Blackberry Pie for the first time I wondered what had taken me so long to use warm spices inside a summertime pie!
 Traditionally, warm spices such as cinnamon, ginger, and clove are reserved for distinctly fall or winter baking.
 Pumpkin usually stars as the lead role with that spice lineup.
 However, when paired with this summer fruit pie, it works just as well.
 It plays off the sweet and tart blackberry flavor and makes this pie REALLY special.

 Like most fruit pies, the star of the show are the blackberries.
 Take care to use the best quality you can find.

 Ingredients Needed For Blackberry Pie Filling